bunopnu/shellbin/README.md

 # ShellBin

-Ship your shell script as executable binary.
+Ship your shell script as executable binary!

 This tool does not require any other tools such as a compiler or an assembler to generate a binary.
 The generated binary simply invokes the `system` function, which executes the specified shell script.
 It allows executing shell commands from within a program.
 It's important to note that the length of the shell script provided to this tool is limited to **8148** characters and this tool **only supports Microsoft Windows**.